difcul/aw/4_using_rdf_and_sparql/README.md

 # Using RDF and Sparql
 Francisco Couto and Tiago Guerreiro

+# Part 1 - Submit by April 23rd

 ## SPARQL

 DBPedia stores Wikipedia data as a dataset using the RDF model, and it can be accessed using SPARQL.